tofa029/gsl_task/README.md

 The business logic and api calling has been done on viewmodel and it is the only responsible file for this type of work.
 And the viewmodel has been registered as an instance by using dependency injection of Getx.
 Get.put() instantiates and stores it in memory.
 It

 Model file has been used for storing data and handles data by observable and showing the update data in ui.

+# Conclusion
+This project is structured to ensure scalability, maintainability, and performance efficiency.
+By using MVVM with GetX, it separates UI, business logic, and data management efficiently, making it easy to extend and modify in the future.